jcfranco/dev-summit-2017-widgets-deep-dive/slides/index.md

   - Accessor
 - View properties instead of events
   - Read-only properties
-- Consider promises for async operations
+- Promises for async operations
 - Support modules
   - Offloading logic where appropriate.
-More modular
+More modular.

 ---